 Ahh live music.
 After the year we had with 2020, I know live music was something I took for granted and missed tremendously.
 Many restaurants on Maui have live performances – during happy hours, dinner and even breakfast.

 Some of the best places to catch live music on Maui are Fleetwoods on Front Street, Maui Brew Company (Kihei), Da Playground, Down the Hatch and the Dirty Monkey.

 Honey Bee Sanctuary

 One of the most unusual things to do on Maui is to visit the Maui Honey Bee Sanctuary.
 The Honey Bee Sanctuary is set on beautiful grounds that overlook the ocean.
 You can take a tour or wander around the grounds, grab a coffee or sample the local honey.

 I bought so many items of their handmade ‘Hive to Home’ and ‘Bees to Body’ products last time I was here.
 I put the local lavender honey in my coffee every morning.

 Sampling cookies at the Honolulu Cookie Company is not only a free thing to do on Maui but the shortbread cookies are damn delicious too!
 There is a store located on Front Street and it’s one of my favorite things to do in Lahaina when I cruise the street.

 Inside the store are samples of the classic cookies as well as the current seasons flavor.
 I especially love popping in around Fall as I love the ginger flavors.

 Pitch a tent and fall asleep to the sounds of the waves gently crashing against the shore.
 If you have more time, visit the neighboring island of Lanai.
 Camping at Manele Bay is to date one of the most scenic camp spots I’ve ever stayed.

-Lanai is a short ferry ride away and full of fun things to do like visiting the cat sanctuary and swimming with spinner dolphins at Manele Bay.
+Lanai is a short ferry ride away and full of fun things to do like swimming with spinner dolphins at Manele Bay and visiting the cat sanctuary.